Skip to main contentIBM Quantum Documentation Preview

 Similar to the early days of classical computers, when developers had to manipulate CPU registers directly, the early interface to QPUs simply returned the raw data coming out of the control electronics.
 This was not a huge issue when QPUs lived in labs and only allowed direct access by researchers.
 When IBM first brought its QPUs to the cloud, we recognized most developers would not and should not be familiar with distilling such raw data into 0s and 1s.
 Therefore, we introduced backend.run, our first abstraction for accessing QPUs.
 This allowed developers to operate on a data format they were more familiar with and focus on the bigger picture.

-For backwards compatibility purposes, the backend.run interface continues to exist in Qiskit.
+For backward compatibility, the backend.run interface continues to exist in Qiskit.
 However, it is deprecated in Qiskit Runtime, as most of the IBM Quantum users have migrated to V2 primitives due to their improved usability and efficiency.
 There is already a collection of migration guides for users to transition to the Qiskit Runtime provider and update their user code to the V2 primitives interface in time for the upcoming removal of backend.run in Qiskit Runtime.

 This migration guide shifts the focus from users and aims to help service providers to migrate from the backend.run interface to primitives, so their users can also benefit from their improvements.